-Earthworm Love Poem by C. Lynn Shaffer Beneath a just-raised mossy stump ever shining and hardening with a sediment of fish scales, in the moments before the silhouetted world vanishes from mystery to sunlight, I have seen them clutch like a hand freeing itself from the earth.
-I have speared them with hooks while the unchosen whispered against the sides of a Styrofoam cup.
-And what manner of glistening!
-Coated with pond sludge, swallowed whole but somehow intact, wet with the spittle of fish.
-I have studiously scrutinized their innards in biology class, stretched them until they narrowed beyond belief without breaking, and have wiped their guts on my jeans, across my sweaty young brow like war paint.
+Earthworm Love Poem by C. Lynn Shaffer

+Beneath a just-raised mossy stump ever shining and hardening with a sediment of fish scales, in the moments before the silhouetted world vanishes from mystery to sunlight, they narrowed beyond belief without breaking, and have wiped their guts on my jeans, across my sweaty young brow like war paint.
 Today I do the closest thing I know to prayer and pick one up from a sunlit walk, loose it into unmown grass.
-Copyright C. Lynn Shaffer.
-From Life Spiral.
-Finishing Line Press, 2013.
-Used with the permission of the author.